FindMySchool LogoFindMySchool

 Requires Improvement

 Year 7 admissions are coordinated through Sefton Council rather than direct application to the school.
 The school states that applications for Year 7 places close on 31 October each year for the following September.
-For the September 2026 intake, Sefton’s published process confirms the national offer date as 02 March 2026.
+Families should confirm the latest Sefton timetable before applying, including the offer-day date for their year of entry.

 Open evening activity tends to sit early in the autumn term.
-The school advertised an open evening on Thursday 25 September 2025 (4pm to 7pm) with headteacher talks scheduled at 5pm and 6pm, and booking via the school’s system.
-Families looking at a future intake should expect a similar pattern and should check the school website early in September for the latest booking details.
+Families looking at a future intake should check the school website early in September for the latest booking details and any headteacher-talk times.

 Because the published local admissions data for Year 7 demand is not included here, parents should treat competitiveness as something to verify directly through the local authority and the school’s published admissions policy.
 If you are comparing schools across Crosby and the wider Sefton area, the FindMySchoolMap Search is a practical way to plan travel times and day-to-day logistics before you shortlist.